rachitkinger/def/universal-access/notes-a4ai-2015.md

     -   Find out --&gt; how many men are online in India for every woman online (and what is the world benchmark broken down by - best, worst, avg)

 5. Integrated policy making that balances - demand & supply, regulation & competition, fixed-line & mobile, PAS & individual subscription

+### Report notes

+Affordability as defined by UN (500MB for 5%) is increasing but Internet growth is slowing down --- 7.4% in 2014, 6.9% in 2015 --- (**to-do:** find out what this number is for India & create international benchmarks).
+Report argues that this is because of combined effect of poverty and inequality.
+While poverty is decreasing, income inequality is increasing as well.
+Net result is that avg income is growing and therefore 500MB as 5% of income tends to be more affordable but lower income groups tend to get priced out. (**to-do:** find out what the avg income trend is for India and what prop of pop<sup>n</sup> lives below it.
+Compare this with international benchmarks).
+Digital divide is a poverty and a gender divide.

+### Affordability Drivers Index (ADI)

+ADI examines factors associated with two sub-indexes:
+1. Infrastructure
+2. Access

+In addition to these there is a the device cost and the cost associated with maintaining a device which the report acknowledges has been ignored in the ADI.
+When cost of phone @ $48 is included in the report affordability across the index falls by 20% but for India and Pakistan it falls by 60%.
+Govts can reduce taxes on smartphones - Côte d’Ivoire has reduced taxes to 6.6% from 26%.

+Four broad categories to analyse:
+1. Competition policy
+2. Broadband policy
+3. Universal Access
+4. Infrastructure sharing
+5. Spectrum policy

+**No one policy** domain stands out as having the maximum influence on reducing price.
+This suggests that countries need a holistic perspective.
+No point focuing on supply while ignore demand.

+### Poverty & Inequality - mistaken affordability

+60% of countries have met UN's target of 500MB @ 5% (India is one of them) but despite that Internet penetration is low.
+For India 500MB costs 2.48% of per capita GNI but Internet penetration is 5.13%.
+For those living on less than $3.10/day cost of 500MB plan is 12% of income in India, and for those living on less than $1.90/day its at 19.5% of income.
+This is the effect of income inequality.